riscv/sail-riscv/doc/Status.md

-The following is a list of ISA features that are currently captured in the Sail specification.
+The Sail specification currently captures the following ISA features:

 - The RV32I and RV64I primary base ISAs.